svgeesus/EuroMPE/pitch-dac.md

 ## Output conditioning

-With a 5V ref and an output buffer [OP-C, no external components] this gives ±5V output (10 octaves) which includes Note-ON voltage, global pitchbend, and per-note pitchbend.
+With a 5V ref and an output buffer [unity OP-C, no external components] this gives ±5V output (10 octaves) which includes Note-ON voltage, global pitchbend, and per-note pitchbend.
 Note that this does not cover the full MIDI note range of 128 notes = 10.66 octaves.
 Is that an issue in practice?

 Op-amps here need a max Vos of 100μV (1LSB), preferably better.
 Are chopper amps suitable here?
 LT1150 operates on 12V bipolar supples, has 10μV max offset.
-Mouser $9.04 each, $8.28/10, $5.99/25 so go for 25 = 141.25 be damn sure they work first! **OPA4192D** (quad, SOIC-14 which performs better than the TSSOP) 8μV (typ) 50μV (max) $3.67/10 seems good, probably adequate and cheaper.
+Mouser $9.04 each, $8.28/10, $5.99/25 so go for 25 = 141.25 be damn sure they work first! **OPA4192D** (quad, SOIC-14 which performs better than the TSSOP) 8μV (typ) 50μV (max) $3.67/10 seems good, probably adequate (common-mode input to within 100mV of each rail) and cheaper.
+Note however Fig. offset voltage vs. common-mode voltage, bad results between 3V and 1.5V from positive rail (i.e. 9 to 10.5V on 12V rails) - not suitable as 10V distribution amp?

-In the analog domain this is summed [OP-D] with -2V offset (to make range -3 to +8V), and offset trim (on the 2V divider).
+In the analog domain this is summed [inv OP-D] with -2V offset (to make range -3 to +8V), and offset trim (on the 2V divider).
 This op-amp also provides trimmable gain scaling to ensure an accurate 1V/oct over a 9.8 octave range (avoiding calibrating at the ends for offset errors).
 Thus the DAC should perform the inversion, so re-inverted by the inverting mixer.

-2V offset from 20k + 30k resistors [both E24 values] plus trimmer (for precision 2V, and also trimming DAC offset), buffered and inverted with [OP-E] 2 × 10k resistors.
+2V offset from 20k + 30k resistors [both E24 values] plus trimmer (for precision 2V, and also trimming DAC offset), buffered and inverted with [inv OP-E] 2 × 10k resistors.
 Watch TC on those 20k, 30k resistive divider.

 Summing from 2 × 10k resistors; gain trim from the third 10k resistor  + 10 ohm?
 3250 wirewound trimmer (but needs small compensating resistors, half of the trimmer value, on the input) plus current limiting innie 47R resistor and cap.
 3/4 of a quad array.
 In total, 1.5 quad arrays per channel (3 per pair of channels).